FatFiredProgrammer/RentVsOwn/readme.md

 Changes made to my simulation:

+* Removed operating loan concept.
+It was wrong as an idea and implemented wrong.
 * CSV and markdown reports
 * Monthly and yearly reports.
 * Landlord security deposit held/returned
 * Vacancy holdback
 * 1031 exchange
 * Added support for mortgage/propert tax deductions
-* Charge interest on an operating loan for negative cash flows.

 # Links